mrc-ide/individual/joss/paper.md

 and NOVA [@Salter:2013] platforms use a specialized scripting language for users to define models.
 EMOD [@Bershteyn:2018] is a highly successful and complex modeling software in C++ which relies on JSON configuration files to interact with.
+Pathogen.jl [@Angevaare:2020] is a package for individual based simulation of common compartmental models (SEIR, SEI, SIR, SI).

 ## R Software